 Walking around Tynningö

-I jumped on Waxholmsbolaget’s boat from Strömkajen to Höganäs pier and went counterclockwise around the island and then took the ferry from Norra Tynningö to Vaxholm (do not forget the semaphore!)
+I jumped on Waxholmsbolaget’s boat from Strömkajen to Höganäs Pier and went counterclockwise around the island, and then took the ferry from Norra Tynningö to Vaxholm (do not forget the semaphore!).
 And then bus home—an easy walk of about 17 kilometers.
-No matter how you choose to walk, don’t miss lake Myrholmsmarens bathing place with jetty, Tynningö Klack on the east end of the island with majestic and open views of the salt lake, to walk up along Stenkärrsvägen for the view of Vaxholm and Kastellet, the bathing place at Skutviken and to walk in the woods on the central part of the island with streaks of herbaceous forest and marshes.
+No matter how you choose to walk, don’t miss lake Myrholmsmaren’s bathing place with jetty, Tynningö Klack on the east end of the island with majestic and open views of the salt lake, to walk up along Stenkärrsvägen for the view of Vaxholm and Kastellet, the bathing place at Skutviken, and to walk in the woods on the central part of the island with streaks of herbaceous forest and marshes.
 The forest is really worth a visit—dense vegetation with winding, moss-covered roots and a feeling of walking among trolls and knots.
 Not to mention all the well-kept houses and plots that make one dream of a life in the archipelago!

-A must on a trip to Tynningö is to bring your own water – I saw no opportunities to refill the water bottle and my day on the island was hot!
+A must on a trip to Tynningö is to bring your own water.
+I saw no opportunities to refill the water bottle, and my day on the island was hot!
 Rescue became a year-round resident who kindly filled my bottle and at the same time told me that she no longer recognized everyone who walked past her house.
-It must be the newly laid trail around Tynningö, we agreed.Your own lunch bag is also necessary if you plan to spend the whole day on the island – otherwise Vaxholm is on its way home.
+We all agreed that it had to be the newly constructed trail around Tynningö.Your own lunch bag is also necessary if you plan to spend the whole day on the island; otherwise, Vaxholm is on its way home.

-So – is it worth it?
+So, is it worth it?
 To take a walk on small roads in between private homes?
 Absolutely!
 Tynningö is a living, rural idyll and a real summer dream!